i-Senku/MovieX/README.md

-# MoviesApp-Challenge
+# MovieX

-It's Movie app that using the TheMovieDB API.
+It's Movie app that using the OMDB API.

 # Pods